GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Collect Buyer Expectations: We review key customer specifications, codes of practice and audit feedback to understand what âgoodâ looks like for your main markets.
+Collect Buyer Expectations: We review key customer specifications, codes of practice and audit feedback to define buyer requirements and retailer specifications, supporting GLOBALG.A.P. certification.

 -